hanstxu/alexa_endpoint_cpp/README.md

 Also, writing code for AWS Lambda is a subpar experience  (e.g. I have to go to CloudWatch to look at console.log() outputs from AWS Lambda and adding external libraries/modules is a hassle).
-I wanted to showcase how you could create an Alexa custom skill without using AWS Lambda and in the future, I'll probably reimplement this entire project using Node.js.
+I wanted to showcase how you could create an Alexa custom skill without using AWS Lambda.
+In the future, I'll probably reimplement this entire project using Node.js.